 9. Use of the Matomo statistical software

-If you click on “Load Video” for a video, YouTube will receive the information that you have accessed the corresponding subpage of this website.
+If you click on “Load video” for a video, YouTube will receive the information that you have accessed the corresponding subpage of a website.
 In addition, the data will be transmitted.
 This is done regardless of whether YouTube provides a user account through which you are logged in or whether there is no user account.
 If you are logged in to Google, your data will be directly associated with your account.
 If you do not want to be assigned to your profile on YouTube, you must log out before activating the button.
 YouTube stores your data as user profiles and uses it for advertising, market research and/or needs-based design of its website.
 Such an evaluation is carried out in particular (even for unlogged users) for the provision of demand-oriented advertising and to inform other users of the social network about your activities on our website.
 You have the right to object to the creation of these user profiles, whereby you must address YouTube in order to exercise this.

 The data protection provisions published by YouTube, which are available at https://www.google.de/intl/de/policies/privacy, provide information on the collection, processing and use of personal data by YouTube and Google.